SQream/sqream_docs/configuration_guides/ldap.rst

    * - Attribute
      - Description
    * - ``authenticationMethod``
-     - Configure an authentication method.
-Attribute may be set to either ``sqream`` or ``ldap``.
+     - Configure an authentication method: ``sqream`` or ``ldap``.
 To configure LDAP authentication, choose ``ldap``.
    * - ``ldapIpAddress``
-     - Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol.
-Out of the ``ldap`` and ``ldaps``, we recommend to use the encrypted ``ldaps`` protocol.
+     - Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol: ``ldap`` or ``ldaps``.
+Sqream recommends using the encrypted ``ldaps`` protocol.
    * - ``ldapConnTimeoutSec``
      - Configure the LDAP connection timeout threshold (seconds).
-The default is 30 seconds.
+Default = 30 seconds.
    * - ``ldapPort``
      - LDAP server port number.
    * - ``ldapAdvancedMode``
      - Configure either basic or advanced authentication method.
-Default is ``false``.
+Default = ``false``.
    * - ``ldapPrefix``
-     - String to prepend to the user name when forming the DN to bind as, when doing simple bind authentication.
+     - String to prefix to the user name when forming the DN to bind as, when doing simple bind authentication.
    * - ``ldapSuffix``
      - String to append to the user name when forming the DN to bind as, when doing simple bind authentication.